ali5h/rules_pip/README.md

    # or specify a python runtime label
    # python_runtime="@python3_x86_64//:bin/python3",

-   # set compile to false only if requirements files is already compiled
+   # set compile to true only if requirements files is not already compiled
-   # compile = False
+   # compile = True
 )

 load("@pip_deps//:requirements.bzl", "pip_install")